Why LinkedIn continually restricts its service

 Am I alone?

-You probably are if you spend lots of time in online networking.
+You probably are if you spend lots of time in online networking, have no friends, and still wear that beanie on your head.
 But that's your own problem.

 LinkedIn restrictions on the other hand affect: